BotsDocs/mail/docs/installation/vps.md

 npm install -g pm2
 ```
 - Create a file named `.env` and copy the content from the `.env.template` file and fill the variables.
     - BOT_TOKEN: your Discord Bot Token.
-You can fin it in the Bot Tab of the [Discord's Developer Portal](https://discord.com/developers/applications).
+You can find it in the Bot Tab of the [Discord's Developer Portal](https://discord.com/developers/applications).
     - MAIN_GUILD_ID: the ID of the server where the treads will be opened.
 If you do not know how to get an ID, check [this guide](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-).
     - MONGO_URI: the mongo URL you copied with the password replaced.
     - LOGS_URL: the URL where your logs will be hosted (make sure it ends in `/`).
 If you are not using any logs, just delete the line.